-- If there is uncertainty about the prognosis, due to other treatments which have yet to be tried, the first instance decision-maker must ask the IRMP to provide professional opinion as to the expected efficacy of those treatments.
-If there are specialist reports due to be provided, the decision-maker must take these into account before making a decision. - Upon receipt of the certificate and report from the IRMP, the First Instance decision-maker should weigh up the report along with all of the evidence, and make a decision based on these and applying the right test i.e. not the criminal law test of "beyond a reasonable doubt", but the civil law test of "on the balance of probabilities". - The decision-maker must consider all relevant facts.
-He/she has the right to give more weight to some evidence than others when considering their decision, i.e. a specialist report may hold more weight than the opinion of a GP. but the advice of an occupational expert may override both. - The First Instance decision-maker must apply the law correctly and consider all • relevant information.
+If there is uncertainty about the prognosis, due to other treatments which have yet to be tried, the first instance decision-maker must ask the IRMP to provide their professional opinion as to the expected efficacy of those treatments.

+If there are specialist reports due to be provided, where possible, the decision-maker must take these into account before making a decision.

+Upon receipt of the certificate and report from the IRMP, the First Instance decision-maker should weigh up the report, along with all relevant medical evidence and make a decision ensuring they apply the right test i.e. not the criminal law test of "beyond a reasonable doubt" but the civil law test of "on the balance of probabilities."
+Any concerns about extent of information or possible omissions should be referred back to the OH provider for further consideration or a second opinion.

+The decision-maker must consider all evidence that is relevant for the purposes of assessing the member's ill health condition(s).
+He/she has the right to give more weight to some evidence than others when considering their decision, i.e. a specialist report may hold more weight than the opinion of a GP, but the advice of an occupational expert may override both.

+The First Instance decision-maker must apply the law correctly and consider all relevant information.
 It is also important to ignore any irrelevant information and ask the right questions.
-The Appointed Person at IDRP stage 1 will be checking that the resulting decision is not irrational or perverse. - When the decision letter is provided to the member it must explain the next • steps in the process, so that they know their right of redress if they do not agree with the decision, as required under LGPS(S) 2018 Regulation 68, Notification of first instance decision.
+The Appointed Person at IDRP stage 1 will be checking that the decision-maker has considered all relevant medical evidence and that the resulting decision is not 'irrational or perverse'.

+When the decision letter is provided to the member, it must explain the next steps in the process, so that they know their right of redress if they do not agree with the decision, as required under LGPS(S) 2018 Regulation 68, Notification of first instance decision.

-3.2 Checklist for Employer (First Instance Decision-maker)
+3.2 Checklist for First Instance Decision-maker